 well-demarcated, poorly encapsulated nodule in an otherwise normal liver.

-there is a central gray-white, depressed stellate scar from which fibrous septa radiate to the periphery.
+in the picture the scar is found in the center of the mass there is a central gray-white, depressed stellate scar from which fibrous non cirrhotic liver (there is no nodules)

+septa radiate to the periphery.